 - The Motor Vehicle Inspection and Maintenance Program, more commonly known as the Emission Check Program.
 This program is required for carbon monoxide and ozone non-attainment areas.

-- A regional haze state implementation plan was written in 2010 to define a strategy to improve visibility in our national parks and wilderness areas (Class 1 Areas).
+- A regional haze state implementation plan defines a strategy to improve visibility in our national parks and wilderness areas (Class 1 Areas).
 Through the Western Regional Air Partnership, we worked closely with other states and organizations to write the plan.
 It documented existing conditions and identified key sources of air pollution.
 The plan noted that retrofitting emission technology at large industrial sources and existing federal and state controls are important to make progress by 2018.
 Updates to this strategy occur periodically.

-- The 1998 Smoke Management Plan.
-As part of the plan to improve visibility, Ecology, along with The Washington Department of Natural Resources and other agencies, developed a smoke management plan.
-It regulates silvicultural, or forestry, burning on land under the Department of Natural Resources' jurisdiction.
+- The Smoke Management Plan.
+As part of the plan to improve visibility, Ecology, along with the Washington Department of Natural Resources and other agencies, developed a smoke management plan.
+It regulates silvicultural, or forestry, burning on land managed by the Washington Department of Natural Resources.